andyatkinson/andyatkinson.github.io/_posts/2023-08-04-postgresql-sharding-partitioning-pgsql-phriday-011.md

 The separate instance can be scaled independently.
 This solution can involve significant code changes, and demands great database skills within the application development team.
 Team capabilities like a high degree of test suite coverage and continuous deployment will help this split operation go more smoothly.

-Tables that are rarely or never joined to and can be grouped as part of a service are good candidates.
-The post ["Herding elephants: Lessons learned from sharding Postgres at Notion"](https://www.notion.so/blog/sharding-postgres-at-notion) explores application level sharding at Notion.
-GitHub wrote about "Partitioning" (confusing terminology based on definitions in this post) their database in the post [Partitioning GitHub’s relational databases to handle scale](https://github.blog/2021-09-27-partitioning-githubs-relational-databases-scale/).
-Although GitHub operates MySQL, there are loads of insights in this post showing how they achieved this division.
-This post also shows how these terms can have conflicting or overlapping definitions in the industry, based on the team or technology.
+See the post ["Herding elephants: Lessons learned from sharding Postgres at Notion"](https://www.notion.so/blog/sharding-postgres-at-notion) which explores application level sharding at Notion.
+GitHub wrote about "Partitioning" (confusing terminology based on definitions in this post) in [Partitioning GitHub’s relational databases to handle scale](https://github.blog/2021-09-27-partitioning-githubs-relational-databases-scale/) which describes their process of what this post calls "application level sharding."

+Although GitHub operates MySQL, there are loads of insights in this post showing how they achieved their results.
+This post also demonstrates how the terms Sharding and Partitioning can have conflicting and overlapping definitions.

 ## What is Vertical Sharding?